[##:##] Command : xdump <TYPE|NUMBER> <RECORDS>

 Use this with a value one less than the timestamp in the xdump header to get everything that changed since that xdump (incremental dump).

-We plan to extend the syntax to select fields to be shown.
+We may still extend the syntax to select fields to be shown.

 Still missing are game state files power, map, bmap; the list of commands; foreign levels, contact information, mortal access to sector selector mines, ship selectors xbuilt, ybuilt, trade selectors xloc, yloc, commodity selectors xbuy, ybuy, xsell, ysell.
 Some information is not yet available in human-readable form: the lost file, sect-chr selector nav, ship and land plague status (deity only), plane theta (governs satellite movement), trade selectors xloc, yloc, commodity selectors xbuy, ybuy.
 Incremental dump doesn't work after importing news with the empdump utility.

-See also : dump , ldump , ndump , pdump , sdump , lost , show , version , Clients , Communication , LandUnits , Planes , Sectors , Ships
+See also : dump , ldump , ndump , pdump , sdump , lost , show , version , Communication , LandUnits , Planes , Sectors , Ships